USA/GLOBAL: +1-949-461-9292

 ANALYSIS: RUBBER SURFACE

-The rubber surface can be quantified in numerous ways using built-in software tools as shown in the following figures as examples.
+The rubber surface can be quantified in numerous ways using built-in software tools as shown in the following figures.
 It can be observed that the surface roughness is 2.688 μm, and the developed area vs. projected area is 9.410 mm² vs. 8.997 mm².
-This information allows us to examine the relationship between surface finish and the traction of different rubber formulations or even rubber with varying degrees of surface wear.
+These results demonstrate how rubber surface roughness affects traction and performance, enabling comparisons between different rubber formulations or varying levels of surface wear.

 CONCLUSION

+In this application, we have shown how the NANOVEA 3D Non-Contact Optical Profiler can precisely characterize tire tread depth, contour dimensions, and rubber surface roughness.
 The data shows a surface roughness of 2.69 µm and a developed area of 9.41 mm² with a projected area of 9 mm².
 Various dimensions and radii of the rubber treads were measured as well.
+This information can be used by tire manufacturers, automotive researchers, and materials engineers to compare tread designs, rubber formulations, or tires with varying degrees of wear.
+The data shown here represents only a portion of the calculations available in the Ultra 3D analysis software.

 Fresnel Lens Topography